pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 I have all these different tokens here.
 And then I created the address for that one.
-There was no communication between my wallet and all the different notchanks.
+There was no communication between my wallet and all the different blockchains.
 So there was no kind of, hey, there is a new user, and this new user is now having this particular address or this particular password.
 Nothing happened.
-We just created this wallet locally on our computer, and it was the first transaction that even sent me the first money, and when you sent me the first currencies, then on Ethereum and on Zepolia, now there is an entry in the blockchain which contains my address.
+We just created this wallet locally on our computer, and it was the first transaction that Ivan sent me the first money, and when you sent me the first currencies, then on Ethereum and on Sepolia, now there is an entry in the blockchain which contains my address.
 So that's somehow my first appearance on the blockchain.